microsoft/language-server-protocol/protocol.md

 ```
 #### Range

 A range in a text document expressed as (zero-based) start and end positions.
+A range is comparable to a selection in an editor.
+Therefore the end position is exclusive.

 ```typescript
 interface Range {
 	/**